 P Site Index Value Generalized Interpretation of the P Site Index Value < 75 LOW potential for P movement from this site given current management practices and site characteristics.
 There is a low probability of an adverse impact to surface waters from P losses from this site.
 Nitrogen-based nutrient management planning is satisfactory for this site.
 Soil P levels and P loss potential may increase in the future due to N-based nutrient management planning.
 75 - 150 MEDIUM potential for P movement from this site given current management practices and site characteristics.
-Practices should be implemented to reduce P losses by surface runoff, leaching and erosion.
-Phosphorus applications shall be limited to the amount expected to be removed from the field by crop harvest (crop uptake) or soil test-based P application recommendations, whichever is greater.
+Phosphorus applications shall be limited to the amount expected to be removed from the field by crop harvest (crop uptake) or soil test-based P application recommendations.
 Testing of manure P prior to application is required.
 151 - 225 HIGH potential for P movement from this site given the current management practices and site characteristics.
 Phosphorus applications shall be limited to 50% of crop P uptake.
 Testing of manure P prior to application is required.
 225 VERY HIGH potential for P movement from this site given current management practices and site characteristics.
 No P shall be applied to this site.